algosup/2023-2024-project-5-flutter-team-5/documents/QualityAssurance/TestPlan.md

 ### C. Test cases

-A test case document should be provided so that everyone in the QA team can know what needs to be tested by who.
+A test case document should be provided so that everyone in the QA team can know what needs to be tested and by who.
 This document can be found in [Documents/QualityAssurance/TestCase.md](TestCase.md)

-## VI.
-Risk assessment
+The test case also tells when it is relevant to test a component relative to the advancement of the project.

 ## VII.
 Process description